mipimipi/otr/README.md

 ### Cutting

-For cutting videos, there are two different options:
+otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html) which is part of the [MKVToolNix](https://mkvtoolnix.download/) program suite.
+With respect to cut list determination and selection, there are two different options:

-1. otr downloads cut lists from the cut list provider [cutlist.at](http://cutlist.at) automatically
+1. otr downloads and selects cut lists from the cut list provider [cutlist.at](http://cutlist.at) automatically

     If multiple cut lists are available, otr prefers those with a high rating.

 1. Cut intervals can be specified on the command line

-	This option can make sense if cutlist.at cannot provide a cut list for a certain video.
-In this case, the cut intervals could be determined (manually) with a video editor such as [Avidemux](https://avidemux.sourceforge.net/), [OpenShot](https://www.openshot.org/) or [Shotcut](https://www.shotcut.org/) on Linux, for example, and fed into otr on the command line.
-Such self-created cut lists can be uploaded to [cutlist.at](http://cutlist.at) to make them publicly available.
+	This option can make sense if cutlist.at cannot provide a cut list for a video.
+In this case, the cut intervals could be determined manually with a video editor (on Linux, [Avidemux](https://avidemux.sourceforge.net/), [OpenShot](https://www.openshot.org/) or [Shotcut](https://www.shotcut.org/) can be used, for example), and fed into otr on the command line. otr can upload such self-created cut lists to [cutlist.at](http://cutlist.at) to make them publicly available.

-otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html) which is part of the [MKVToolNix](https://mkvtoolnix.download/) program suite.

 ### Fast, concurrent processing